Amulya-coder/EmptyCup_Assignment/README.md

 ## 📌 About
-This is the web assignemnt for EmptyCup Internship program.
+This is the web assignment for EmptyCup Internship program.

 ## ✨ Features
 1. Create a single mobile web page that looks exactly like the given design.